thejetjayjay/DomCobb/Outputs/git-workflow-agent-2025-11-21.md

   - The `main` branch now contains a new single commit with all the feature changes (from all commits that were on the feature branch).
   - The change can be reverted in the future using GitHub's revert tools if necessary.

+9) **Special handling for DomCobb project**
+- **After successfully merging to `main`**, check if the current repository contains a `DomCobb` folder/subdirectory and if there is a remote named `domcobb` configured.
+- **If both conditions are met:**
+  - Inform the user in Portuguese: "Detectei que este é o projeto DomCobb com remote `domcobb` configurado.
+Vou atualizar o repositório DomCobb separado com as mudanças da pasta DomCobb."
+  - Navigate to the repository root directory (if not already there).
+  - Check if there are any changes in the `DomCobb` folder that were included in the merge to `main`.
+  - If there are changes in the `DomCobb` folder:
+    - Execute `git subtree push --prefix=DomCobb domcobb main` to push the DomCobb folder content to the `domcobb` remote repository.
+    - Explain briefly in Portuguese:
+      - That you will use **git subtree push**, which sends only the content of the `DomCobb` folder to the separate `domcobb` repository.
+      - That the history is preserved.
+      - That the `domcobb` repository will remain independent and public.
+    - After the subtree push succeeds, inform the user in Portuguese:
+      - "O repositório DomCobb foi atualizado com sucesso.
+As mudanças da pasta DomCobb foram enviadas para o repositório remoto `domcobb`."
+      - "O histórico foi preservado e o repositório DomCobb continua independente e público."
+  - If there are no changes in the `DomCobb` folder in the merged commit, inform the user: "Não há mudanças na pasta DomCobb neste merge.
+O repositório DomCobb não precisa ser atualizado."
+- **If the remote `domcobb` is not configured:**
+  - Inform the user: "O remote `domcobb` não está configurado.
+Para atualizar o repositório DomCobb separado, configure o remote primeiro com: `git remote add domcobb <url-do-repositorio-domcobb>`"
+- **This step should be executed automatically after step 8 (squash merge) if the conditions are met, unless the user explicitly requests to skip it.**

 #### 3. Error handling and safety
 - If any Git or GitHub operation fails:
   - Explain the problem to the user in Portuguese.